 We’ve used the traction to go up packed snow at about 30 degrees and found it to be sufficient.
 Although, these are recreational snowshoes and not built for technical mountaineering or ongoing steep climbs.

 The last thing I want to talk about is the durability of these snowshoes.
 For my answer, I haven’t seen any visible wear on these snowshoes after about 10 miles or so.
 These snowshoes’ design philosophy is to think of them as running shoes, so I believe the durability would be similar to running shoes.

-Like running shoes, my expectation is for them to last about a couple hundred miles before the plastic starts to wear out and the foam starts to break.
-Depending on how often you snowshoe, that’ll tell you how long these will last.
+Like running shoes, I expect them to last about a couple hundred miles before the plastic starts to wear out and the foam starts to break.
+But, of course, depending on how often you snowshoe, that’ll tell you how long these will last.

 To sum up these snowshoes, they are a completely different design philosophy than any other snowshoe I’ve used.

-The Eva Foam snowshoes by Crescent Moon are very good snowshoes for running and staying on packed snow.
+The Eva Foam snowshoes by Crescent Moon are excellent snowshoes for running and staying on packed snow or for experiencing the benefits of sandshoeing.
 They don’t offer much floatation, but they’re not designed for those conditions.
-They are also fairly lightweight and offer a simple to use binding for running and recreational outings.
+They are also fairly lightweight and offer a simple-to-use binding for running and recreational outings.
 Due to their velcro bindings and curved design, they feel more natural than typical running snowshoes.

-To me, these snowshoes are good for someone who wants a simple pair of shoes and are planning to stick to packed trails.
+To me, these snowshoes are good for someone who wants a simple pair of shoes and are planning to stick to packed trails and conditions.
 Crescent Moon really broke the mold (and then molded…) these snowshoes.

 If you are interested, I’d suggest taking a look at these shoes.
 At least try them out and see if you like them.
 You might be surprised.

 What about you?
 Would you or have you used these snowshoes?
 What is your review of Crescent Moon’s Eva snowshoes?